ydnyshhh/rewardhack-gym/README.md

 # RewardHack-Gym

+This repo came out of a question I had been sitting with for a while: if we want to understand reward hacking seriously, what is the right experimental substrate for it?

+I did not want to study it only through one-off anecdotes or post hoc explanations of strange model behavior.
+I wanted something more controlled: environments where the tension between the objective you care about and the signal the model sees can be built in from the start, varied systematically, and analyzed later.

+That led to the idea behind `rewardhack-gym`: a package of synthetic environments, starting with coding and math, designed to make these failures reproducible enough to study rather than just notice.
+The environments are meant to be useful on their own, but they are also meant to support a second layer of work I care about even more: understanding these behaviors through mechanistic interpretability once they appear.

 RewardHack-Gym is a gym-style Python package for constructing and analyzing verifiable agent environments with controllable proxy-objective mismatch, designed for reward hacking, post-training, and mechanistic interpretability research.

-The package is built as a research substrate, not as a static benchmark.
+It is built as a research substrate, not as a static benchmark.
 Each environment centers the primitive:

 `task + official verifier + oracle + exploit surface`